 - Plan books

-Or do any of the things that career writer do.
+Or do any of the things that writing today on the internet demands.
 At best, you learned grammar and structure.
-However, just learning those things and hoping they’ll make you a writer is like learning how to punch and hoping that it makes you a fighter.
+However, just learning those things and hoping they’ll make you write well is like learning how to punch and hoping that it makes you a good fighter.

-Follow the simple tips below and you’ll be able to get paid from your words.
+Follow the simple tips below and you’ll be well on your way to writing so well you’ll be able to get paid for your words.

 Good writers create content to either entertain or teach.
-Great writers manage to do both.
+Great ones manage to do both.
 It’s easy to do this when you have something valuable to say.

-I don’t want to merely be a good writer.
+I don’t want to merely be good.
 I want to say things in a way that makes people think about things differently and change the world while doing so.

 This is why I started a blog.
-Each day, I invest the time to get better and build a writing career so that everything you read by me feels like it was written by a professional writer.
+Each day, I invest the time to get better and build a writing career so that everything you read by me feels like it was written by a professional.

 My official purpose for writing is “To take what I’ve learned the hard way and break it down so that you can learn it the easy way”.
 If I can do this with a little bit of humor–or at the very last, engagement–then I’ve accomplished something great.
 If you look at the articles on my site, you can see this is reflected in my writing style, word choice, and content.